nickchops/IwGameController/README.md

   - Single controller only currently

 The Quick API is a  wrapper around the C++ one, with the usual shortened naming scheme.
-Quick supports all the C++ features but not the remote app yet.
+Quick supports all the C++ features, including the remote app backend.
+However, it currently only supports one type of controller at a time as it has an internal single static controller handle.

+The Quick API needs refactoring to allow multiple controllers.
+It should probably just wrap the CIwGameController class directly as userdata...

 Apple TV (tvOS) caveats